Art and Climate Publications

 This event brings together member Christina Conklin and two climate authors Tina Gerhardt and Andrew Revkin to discuss the process of publishing a book on climate and the role artists can play in visualizing the data, as well as adding to the experience with stories that offer another level of communication of the science.
 Following we will hold an audience Q&A.

 Members and one guest are free.
-General Public can attend for a $10.
+General Public can attend for $10.
 All participants MUST REGISTER.

 Image: (above) Christina Conklin's book The Atlas of Disappearing Places; (below) Andrew Revkin's book Weather